Disabilities Pictured

 Ruth Spiro

 Big, brainy science for the littlest listeners.
 Baby loves the five senses!
 Accurate enough for experts, yet simple enough for baby, this clever board book explores the science of sound and hearing.
-Beautiful, visually stimulating illustrations complement age-appropriate language to encourage baby's sense of wonder.
-Parents and caregivers may learn a thing or two as well.
+Beautiful, visually stimulating illustrations compl

 Read More View in Catalog